ZhengyuZhao/ZhengyuZhao.github.io/index.md

 ## About Me
 I am an Associate Professor at [Xi'an Jiaotong University](http://en.xjtu.edu.cn/XJTU_Introduction/Introduction.htm) (XJTU), China, since 2023.09.
 Before, I was a postdoc at [CISPA Helmholtz Center for Information Security](https://cispa.de/en/about), Germany, hosted by [Prof. Michael Backes](https://cispa.de/en/about/director-page).
 I received my PhD in 2022.02 from [Radboud University](https://www.ru.nl/english/), Netherlands, supervised by [Prof. Martha Larson](https://www.ru.nl/english/people/larson-m/).
-My general research interest is <strong>Machine Learning Security</strong>; Most of my work has concentrated on analyzing the vulnerability of deep neural networks to various attacks, e.g., adversarial examples and data poisons.
+My general research interest is <strong>Machine Learning Security (MLSec)</strong>; Most of my work has concentrated on analyzing the vulnerability of deep neural networks to various attacks, e.g., adversarial examples and data poisons.

 <!-- <strong><span style="color:#ff0000;">If you are interested in doing a PhD/Master with me, please reach out!
 A strong background in machine learning, cyber security, or a related field is a plus. :-)</span></strong> -->